randa-mu/randomness-solidity/script/README.md

 ## Upgrade a Single Contract

 To upgrade the implementation contract for any of the `Sender` contracts, set the `IS_UPGRADE` to `true` in the `.env` file.
 Then in [Constants.sol](script/libraries/Constants.sol), set the `SALT` for deployment.
+Finally, ensure that the contract addresses (for RandomnessSender (proxy address), SignatureSender (proxy address) and SignatureSchemeAddressProvider) for the related network are set in the script input json file [Deployment_input.json](json/Deployment_input.json).

-After setting the salt, run the deployment command only for the specific contract to upgrade, e.g., if upgrading `SignatureSender` implementation, run the following command for a single contract deployment:
+After setting the required variables, run the deployment command only for the specific contract to upgrade, e.g., if upgrading `SignatureSender` implementation, run the following command for a single contract deployment:

 ```bash
 forge script script/single-deployment/DeploySignatureSender.s.sol:DeploySignatureSender --rpc-url $RPC_URL --private-key $PRIVATE_KEY --broadcast --slow